 Sources: Vanguard, using data from Bloomberg.
 Notes: Daily returns data from 1 January 2003 to 10 February 2022.
 The initial allocation for both portfolios is 42% US stocks, 18% international stocks, and 40% US bonds.
 The rebalanced portfolio is returned to this allocation at the start of each quarter.
 Returns for the US stock allocation are based on the Dow Jones US Total Stock Market Index until 1 April 2005 and on the MSCI US Broad Market Index thereafter.
 Returns for the international stock allocation are based on the MSCI All Country World Index ex USA and returns for the bond allocation are based on the Bloomberg US Aggregate Bond Index.
 All returns calculated in USD.

-By allowing a portfolio to drift, clients may find their portfolios are more sensitive to stock market downturns, or equally could be left holding a portfolio which is no longer in line with their investment aims.
+By allowing a portfolio to drift, clients may find their portfolios are more sensitive to stock market downturns, or equally could be left holding a portfolio that is no longer in line with their investment aims.
 This is where regular rebalancing can make a difference by keeping investors on track to meet their investment objectives.

 Before we examine rebalancing strategies, it’s important to note that the primary function of portfolio rebalancing in the example outlined above is to keep a client’s investments aligned with their tolerance for risk – not to maximise returns.